 Client establishes communication with the desired Cloud Print Server.
 The Client can obtain and provide to the User current information on the capabilities and status of the selected Server and, where applicable, the end Imaging Device.

-User, operating through the Client, submits a Imaging Job Request to the Cloud Imaging Service.
+User, operating through the Client, submits an Imaging Job Request to the Cloud Imaging Service.
 The Job Request has Job Ticket information.
-When requesting "document output" Services (Print, Copy, FaxOut, EmailOut, and Transform) the Job Ticket includes or references the location of the desired input Document Data, which may in fact be a scan device.
-When requesting "document input" Services (Scan, FaxIn, EmailIn and Transform), the Job Ticket references the location the produced Digital Document is to be sent, which may in fact be a Print Device.
+When requesting "Digital Data Input" Services (Print, FaxOut, EmailOut, and Transform) the Job Ticket includes or references the location of the desired input Document Data, which may in fact be a scan device.
+When requesting "Digital Data Output" Services (Scan, FaxIn, EmailIn,Transform and perhaps Print), the Job Ticket references the location the produced Digital Document is to be sent, which may in fact be a Print Device.
+A Copy Job can be considered a Scan Job with printer destination or a Print Job with a scanner input.

-Cloud Imaging Service returns a response indicating the status of the Job Request and whether it has accepted or rejected.
+Cloud Imaging Service returns a response indicating the status of the Job Request including whether it has been accepted or rejected.

 Job Processing